Ryoichi2022/Practice_12/README.md

 	R-squared values range from 0 to 1 and are commonly stated as percentages from 0% to 100%.
 An R-squared of 100% means that all movements of a dependent variable are completely explained by movements in the independent variable(s).

-The more the Rsquare value the better is the model perfprmance.-----need to add more explaination
+The more the R-squared value, the better is the model performance.

-#### R square with depth 15
+#### R-squared with depth 15
 	![image](https://user-images.githubusercontent.com/105535250/201242731-1a037328-6669-4cd1-94d9-43de1869fd75.png)

 	The result explains that R^2 train: 0.882, test: 0.827 : approximately 88% for the training data and 83% of the testing data observed variation can be explained by the model's inputs.
 Which is actually the best result we have got with our dataset.